Yufei-Zheng/Project-WebGame/README.md

 npm run dev
 ```

-\* Note: You may avoid using npm install, since all the pakages needed are already offered in the directory ./node_modules.
+\* Note: You may avoid using npm install, since all the pakages needed are offered in the directory ./node_modules.

 ### UI Navigation